kortina/oakland-film-club-OLD/_posts/2018-10-16-film-club-9-the-darjeeling-limited.md

 Most of the protagonists are horrible fathers or mothers or friends in some way, but we generally encounter them confronting some sort of grief, depression, or despair.

-There is some universal that Anderson is pointing to here, getting us to acknowledge that we have a shared humanity with everyone--even the fuckups and despicable people--by evoking our pity for them in their moments of darkness.
+By evoking our pity for even the fuckups and antiheroes, Anderson gets to acknowledge our shared humanity with even them, pointing at some sort of universal, of, perhaps, suffering.

 I often find some sort of solace in the denouement of Anderson's films, like the letter to Grace at the end of *Bottle Rocket*: